Wasserkraftwerk Hagneck. Photo/ Foto: TES

 However, there were still some floods.
 The second water correction was carried out between 1962 and 1973.
 This project included the construction of the Flumenthal hydropower plant on the Aare beyond Solothurn and the expansion, deepening and widening of the Hagneck, Broye, Zihl and Nidau-Büren canals.

 The power plants, locks and dams were also modernised at the end of the 20th century.
-In addition, a new hydropower plant for generating electricity was built in the Nidau-Büren canal.
+Additionally, a new hydropower plant was constructed in the Nidau-Büren canal to generate electricity.

-Today, the central regulation of the water levels in the three lakes and the Dam of Port is carried out from Bern (Regulierzentrale/ Centrale de Régulation).
-From here, the three lakes’ water levels and the River Aare regulation are monitored.
+Today, the central regulation of water levels in the three lakes and the Dam of Port is carried out from Bern (Regulierzentrale/Centrale de Régulation).
+From here, the water levels of the three lakes and the River Aare are monitored.

-Today, the region is the most fertile area for agriculture and the country’s leading supplier of fruit and vegetables.
+Today, the region is the most fertile agricultural region and the country’s leading supplier of fruit and vegetables.
 In addition, several nature reserves have been created on the banks of the lakes, including on the southern shore of Lake Neuchâtel.
-The area has been made suitable for tourism and its facilities.
+The area has been developed to suit tourism and its facilities.

 Conclusion